-Thus, I do not call myself an Alexander teacher any longer and do not teach the Alexander
+Thus, I tend not call myself an Alexander teacher any longer and do not teach the Alexander

-Technique any more.
+Technique any more as I learned it.
 It makes no sense for me to do so knowing what I now know.

-For the moment I have named this new work, LearningMethods and there are some
+I have named this new work, LearningMethods (which is sort of self-explanatory) and there are

-five other teachers teaching it with me.
+others now teaching the work with me.
 They are, or were, all Alexander

 teachers.
 Most of them either trained with, or worked with me in the Centre for Training, my Alexander

-teacher training course in London.
-All have then carried on with me as the work really developed and
+teacher training course in London, England.
+All of them carried on with me as the new work evolved